-During the year 2021, company directors have approved application of licensing for personal loan credit extension business with vehicle registration as collateral as an additional credit product to support customers' needs more widely, in addition to the existing hire purchasing business, and as a supplementary income alternative.
-Such business requires permission from the Ministry of Finance via the Bank of Thailand.
-The company has applied for permission to engage in 'Personal credit under supervision of the non-financial institution category', and of credit extension secured by vehicle registration category, and to engage in business under the supervision of the Bank of Thailand.
-The company anticipates to be granted with the required permit, and to commence such business within the first quarter of 2022.
+During the year 2022, the company has been granted licensing for personal loan credit extension business with vehicle registration as collateral as an additional credit product to support customers' needs more widely, in addition to the existing vehicle hire purchasing business, and as a supplementary income earning alternative.
+The company is in process of arrangement for the required application system, and human resource matter, with anticipation of credit extension early in the year 2023.